SO-239 connector is standard.

-To download the free software, click here.
-You can install it on your Windows PC or tablet and play with it in DEMO mode if you don't have the instrument yet.
+To download the latest software (free) click here.
+You can install it on your Windows PC or tablet and use it in DEMO mode if you do not have the instrument yet.

 On Tue, Jul 14, 2015 at 10:26 AM, Chris Hallinan <firstname.lastname@example.org> wrote:

 Thanks for shipping my AIM 4300 promptly.
 I wanted to share my experiences.
 I just now found time to get the unit out and set it up.
 I downloaded the software from W5BIG and unzipped it onto my hard drive.
 I powered up the unit, connected it, launched the software, and ran the calibration procedure.
 I was expecting a huge learning curve, but to my absolute delight, all of the setup and calibration went flawlessly.